Colin Meloy: Literary career

 In 2004, Meloy wrote a 100-page book about The Replacements' third album, Let It Be, released as part of the 33⅓ series.

 In 2010, Meloy wrote a short story, The Grievous Demise of Mr. Whitley Rackham, illustrated by his wife, Carson Ellis, and published as a limited (200 copies), numbered letterpress edition.

 Meloy made his debut as a children's writer with Wildwood, also illustrated by Ellis.
 He kicked off the book tour as the keynote of the AJC Decatur Book Festival on September 2, 2011.
 Meloy released a sequel, Under Wildwood, in 2012, and the third book in the series, Wildwood Imperium, was released in 2014.

 In October 2017, Meloy released his fourth children's book, The Whiz Mob and the Grenadine Kid, also illustrated by Ellis.

 In September 2022, Meloy released his fifth children's book, The Stars Did Wander Darkling.

 Meloy has also released two picture books, The Golden Thread: A Song for Pete Seeger (2018), illustrated by Nikki McClure, and Everyone's Awake (2020).

 Television

 In the 2014 two-part episode of Parks and Recreation entitled "Moving Up: Part 1" and "Moving Up: Part 2", Meloy made a cameo appearance as himself with the rest of the Decemberists at the Unity Concert along with other notable artists such as Jeff Tweedy, Ginuwine, and Yo La Tengo.

 Personal life

 On February 24, 2006, Carson Ellis, Meloy's wife, gave birth to a son, Henry "Hank" Meloy.
 Ellis shares her birthday with Meloy, and produces much of the Decemberists' album and promotional artwork.
-In 2010, Meloy revealed that Hank has high functioning autism.
-On March 14, 2013, Ellis gave birth to another child, Milo Cannonball Meloy.
+Meloy's son Hank has Autism Spectrum Disorder (ASD) On March 14, 2013, Ellis gave birth to another child, Milo Cannonball Meloy.

 Meloy's sister is Maile Meloy, a fiction writer often published in The New Yorker and The New York Times, and his aunt is Ellen Meloy, who was also a writer.